PipedreamHQ/pipedream/docs/docs/components/api/README.md

 # Component API Reference

 This document was created to help developers author and use [Pipedream components](/components/).
-You can develop [sources](/components/quickstart/nodejs/sources/) (workflow triggers) and [actions](/components/quickstart/nodejs/actions/) using components.
+You can develop [sources](/components/quickstart/nodejs/sources/) (workflow triggers) and [actions](/components/quickstart/nodejs/actions/) using the component API.
 You can publish components to your account for private use, or [contribute them to the Pipedream registry](/components/guidelines/) for anyone to run.

 While sources and actions share the core component API, they differ in both how they're used and written.
-[See this section](#differences-between-actions-and-sources) for the core differences.
+[See this section](#differences-between-actions-and-sources) for an explanation of the core differences.
 When this document uses the term "component", the corresponding feature applies to both sources and actions.
 If a specific feature applies to only sources _or_ actions, the correct term will be used.

 If you have any questions about component development, please reach out [in our community](https://pipedream.com/community/c/dev/11).